We Are Still In FAQ

 What is new and different about this letter/statement and the signers?

 This statement reflects the broadest cross section of subnational and non-state actors yet assembled, speaking in a unified voice, and responding to the news of the first withdrawal of a country from the Paris Agreement with a commitment to continuing to pursue the transition to a low-carbon economy.

 What is the message?

 The message is that “We Are Still In.”
-Despite the Trump administration’s decision to withdraw the U.S. from the Paris Agreement, a huge swath of subnational and non-state actors in the U.S. are forging ahead, and are committed to doing their part in helping to drive down carbon pollution and fight climate change
+Despite the President Trump’s decision to withdraw the U.S. from the Paris Agreement, a broad range of subnational and non-state actors in the U.S. are forging ahead, and are committed to doing their part in helping to drive down carbon pollution and fight climate change